AdilGabdullin/pdf-to-md/silvercreek-compare-versions.md

     </tr>
     <tr>
         <th>
-            select one or more branches of MIBs for testing
+            select one or more <br>branches of MIBs for testing
         </th>
         <td>✖</td>
         <td>✖</td>